Articles

 6. CONSIDER THE TEAM

+The size of your team should be kept to a minimum.
 Those on your team should be motivated to add value to your organization.
 It should be the right people who share the same passion and knowledge.
 A future vision should be more important to them than a high salary and bonuses.
 Kano Computing founder Saul Klein distinguishes three types of ideal entrepreneurs:

 7. DRAW A BUSINESS ORGANIZATION